 Q: I work with both PC and Mac, what is the best digital file output for me?

 A: It depends on what you intend to do with the file.
-If you just want to view the footage then the AVI file is the best, it will play on PCs and most Macs.
-If you plan to edit your footage – choose the file for what you plan to edit it with.
-If you will edit on a Mac, chose MOV, if on a PC – then choose AVI.
+If you just want to view the footage then the MP4 file is the best, it will play on PCs and most Macs.
+If you plan to edit your footage and want a specific file format, let us know and we’ll be happy to accommodate you with whatever file type you want.

 Q: Does DiskBank stock splicing equipment for film such as splicing tape or glue?

 A: No sorry, we don’t hire out splicing equipment or sell splicing tape.
 Once your films are transferred to digital files, editing programs will allow you to edit your footage yourself.

 A: Yes, we can.
 If you would like your footage, we can provide a Time-coded transfer of your entire footage along with a Timecode crib sheet.
 This file with have a timing clock visible on your footage.
 All you have to do is make note of the sections you wish for us to edit out or delete from your footage and then send the crib sheet back to us.
 We will then edit out the sections you don’t want, and supply the edited version of the footage back to you once this is complete.